 Ultimately, the duel was called off because a newspaper editor came forward to take credit for writing the anonymous attack on Eaton.

 It may be he may rather select me – as he may think that I will have nothing to do with him, and in this way get off.

 At this point, the letter takes a hard right into Andrew Jackson’s personal fantasy that Eaton’s opponent might change his mind and challenge Jackson himself to a duel, believing Jackson would not accept the challenge.

-Should he (by way of example sake) just close with him.
+Should he (by way of example sake), just close with him.
 I then have a right to choice of distance.
 Take him at seven feet, placed back to back, pistols suspended, until after the word fire, and I will soon put an end to this troublesome scoundrel.
 It is possible from what I have heard that he may attempt to take this ground and I charge you agree on my part without hesitation.

 Maybe there is strategy here.
-I wonder if this could be Jackson’s shrewd way of scaring Erwin away from the duel, or encouraging him to go through with the duel against Eaton for fear of dueling Jackson?
-But it sounds like Jackson just wants to duel so bad it hurts.
+I wonder if this could be Jackson’s shrewd way of scaring Erwin away from the duel, or maybe encouraging him to go through with the duel against Eaton for fear of dueling Jackson?
+But it sounds to me like Jackson just wants to duel so bad it hurts.

 He is a man I cannot challenge, but if a villain will run from one danger and hold out ideas of bravery – they ought always to be taken in.
 I pledge myself on the foregoing terms.
 If my pistol fires – I kill him—